-Want to know which country is the kinkiest nation in the world?
+Ever wondered – what is the kinkiest country in the world?

 As we know, when it comes to kinks and fetishes, there is no one yardstick by which you can measure any fetish to decide which is the most kinky.